aliaslab-1984/LocalizationUtiltiy/README.md

 ### fromiOStocsv.py and fromAndroidTocsv.py

-This script aims to convert your existing .strings/.xml files into a structured .csv file.
+This scripts aim to convert your existing .strings/.xml files into a structured .csv file.
 If the output .csv file already exists, it appends the new one to the old one.
+Specificaly, remember to specify the language from which you are importing.

 >**Usage:**
 >```shell